Updated June 30, 2021

 Reliability & Servicing

 The Canon FL/FD system got off to a somewhat slower start than some of its competitors.
 However, by the mid-1970's it had risen to market dominance.
 By 1979, it also had the most extensive lens lineup of the Japanese manufacturers, with only Nikon having a comparable assortment of both standard and professional-level optics.
 While the "L" lenses are not cheap, they do offer levels of performance approached by few other optics of the period.
 As for standard glass, the FLs and FDs are some of the best bargains going.
 If you need big telephotos, the FDs deserve a long, hard look with Nikon, again, being the only other competitor on a close footing as far as selection and capability go.
 A wide variety of electronic bodies, and a smattering of excellent mechanical ones, should provide ample choices to meet your needs.
 If there was one area that Canon really lagged behind for awhile, it was flash.
 They did not bring out a true TTL flash until 1986 and the 300TL is the only real option and it works with any TTL or non-TTL body.
 Overall, the Canon manual focus system offers a lot for the 35mm film enthusiast to consider.
-Great sources of information and reviews are the Canon Camera Museum and canonclassics.com.
-There are excellent real-world user reviews of certain Canon bodies and lenses at Casual Photophile (along with many other brands).
+Sources of information and reviews are the Canon Camera Museum and canonclassics.com.
 It is definitely worth your while to check them out.

 Next up: the Nikon F system.